5 years after California’s deadliest wildfire, survivors forge different paths toward recovery

 But the Camp Fire, the official name of the Paradise fire, marked a turning point.

 Now, utility companies routinely shut off power for millions of people during wind storms in an effort to prevent fires from starting.
-Major property insurance companies have raised homeowners’ rates to exponential highs or dropped coverage for many in wildfire-prone areas.
-Other providers have simply stopped writing new policies altogether.
-PG&E pleaded guilty to 84 counts of manslaughter, filed for bankruptcy and announced plans to bury 10,000 miles of power lines.
+Major property insurance companies have sharply raised homeowners’ rates, dropped coverage for many in wildfire-prone areas, or simply stopped writing new policies altogether.
+Pacific Gas & Electric pleaded guilty to 84 counts of manslaughter, filed for bankruptcy and announced plans to bury 10,000 miles (16,093 kilometers) of power lines.
 The town has installed warning sirens and is working to create more evacuation routes.

-But just when it seemed safe to think that what happened in Paradise was a once-in-a-lifetime fire, it happened again — this time thousands of miles away in Maui, Hawaii.
-It meant April Kelly, who grew up in Paradise and lived in Maui for 16 years, lost both of her hometowns.
+Just when it seemed safe to think that what happened in Paradise was a once-in-a-lifetime fire, it happened again thousands of miles away in Maui, Hawaii.
+April Kelly, who grew up in Paradise and lived in Maui for 16 years, lost both of her hometowns.

 “I can’t believe I’m going through this a second time,” she said.

-Thompson said his family was quickly accepted.
-His kids are enrolled in a local school.
-They play Little League baseball and perform in the local theater.
+Adam Thompson, who moved to the Paradise area in 2021, said his family was quickly accepted.
+His kids are enrolled in school.
+They play Little League baseball and perform in the theater.

-April Kelly, who hails from Paradise and Maui, is now the general manager at Nic’s.
-She is on the board of directors for a parent support group called Mom’s on the Ridge.
-Samuel Walker is still the pastor of Paradise Baptist Church, now living with his family in nearby Magalia.

-Before the fire, Paradise was viewed as a retirement community with mostly older residents.
+Before the fire, Paradise was viewed as a retirement community.
 But that’s changing.
 The Paradise Little League has had so much interest it’s warned parents that kids may be turned away next year.

 The town’s rebirth has amazed Don Criswell, a Paradise native who moved back to the area in 1998.
 Wildfires burned his property in 2008 and again in 2018.
 Both times he stayed to fight the fires himself.